danigian/iot-edge-udp/README.md

 # Azure IoT Edge UDP Module #

+### Build Azure IoT Edge solutions with UDP connectivity ###

 Using this module, developers can build Azure IoT Edge solutions with UDP connectivity.
-This [Azure IoT Edge](https://github.com/Azure/iot-edge "Azure IoT Edge") module is capable to create a UDP Server, on a defined port, and to route the data payload to the output of the module.
+This [Azure IoT Edge](https://github.com/Azure/iot-edge "Azure IoT Edge") module is capable to create a UDP Endpoint, on a defined port, and to route the data payload to the output of the module.

 In order to do some tests, there is a prebuilt UDP module container image at danigian/udpmodule:1.0.0 which will simply route the datagram payload to the "output1" of the IoT Edge module. *(Be careful: you should not use this in a production environment)*

+# Build and deploy manually #

 ## How to build ##